 The RHRA Compliance Assistance Modules (CAMs) are designed to support homes with voluntary compliance and provide operators with a thorough understanding of the legal, regulatory and inspection framework for operating a retirement home.
-We worked with Algonquin College Corporate Training to design the CAMs program and to ensure that the modules meet the highest standards in adult education.
+We worked with Algonquin College Corporate Training and ILS Canada to design the CAMs program and to ensure that the modules meet the highest standards in adult education.
 Participation is voluntary and there is no cost.

 We invite you and your staff to use this valuable learning tool in the manner best suited for your home.

 - Behaviour Management – This module focus on how to prevent and address behaviours that pose a risk to the resident or others in retirement homes, how to intervene when a resident demonstrates such behaviours, as well as when this behaviour requires heightened monitoring.

 - Complaints – This module presents familiar, day-to-day scenarios to test participants’ understanding of how complaints should be received and acted on.
 Length of time: 30 minutes.

 - Assessments and Plans of Care – This module provides participants with an understanding of how to comply with the regulations on assessments and plans of care.
 Length of time: 30 minutes.

 - Emergency Planning – This module guides participants through the key steps necessary to develop a compliant emergency plan by focusing on four key areas including creating a plan, collaborating with community partners, training staff and volunteers, and testing the plan.
 Length of time: 30 minutes.

 The RHRA has created Compliance Assistance Modules to provide licensees with assistance in understanding the expectations related to compliance with the Retirement Homes Act, 2010 (the Act) and Ontario Regulation 166/11 (The Regulation).
 Please note: